edgedelta/edgedelta-lambda-extension/README.md

 - PUSHER_MODE: 'http' for hosted environments, 'kinesis' for firehose stream.
 Defaults to 'http'.
 - ED_ENDPOINT: Hosted agents endpoint.
 Required if PUSHER_MODE is http.
 - KINESIS_ENDPOINT: Firehose stream endpoint.
 Required if PUSHER_MODE is kinesis.
 - ED_FORWARD_LAMBDA_TAGS: If set to 'true', logs are enriched with lambda tags (in the field "lambda_tags").
-Lambda function role needs to have lambda:ListTags permission.
+Lambda function role needs to have lambda:GetFunction permission.
 - ED_LAMBDA_LOG_TYPES: Which types of logs you want to get from Lambda Function.
 Options are function,platform,extension.
 Default is function,platform.
 - ED_PUSH_TIMEOUT_SEC: Push timeout is the total duration of waiting for to send one batch of logs (in seconds).
 Default is 5.
 - ED_RETRY_INTERVAL_MS: RetryInterval is the initial interval to wait until next retry (in milliseconds).
 It is increased exponentially until our process is shut down.
 Default is 100.